This Week in Petroleum History, August 20 – 26

 August 24, 1937 – Music Mountain Oil Discovery

-No one had expected it, not even the Niagara Oil Company that drilled it, notes the Bradford Landmark Society about a 1937 gusher near Bradford, Pennsylvania in McKean County.
+No one had expected it, not even the Niagara Oil Company that drilled it, notes the Bradford Landmark Society about a 1937 gusher near Bradford, Pennsylvania, in McKean County.

 For the first time since oil strikes in the early days of the great Bradford field 70 years earlier, an exploratory well on Music Mountain erupted and revealed a new oilfield.
 The discovery was made at a depth of 1,630 feet, deeper than earlier wells.

 The producing formation was beneath the older, highly prolific Bradford sands first discovered in the 1860s.
 The region’s high-paraffin oil is still considered among the highest grade natural lubricants in the world.
 One Bradford refinery (today’s American Refining Group) has been refining McKean County oil since 1881.
+Learn more interesting details about the Bradford oilfield in Mrs. Alford’s Nitro Factory.